SsODNet: The Solar system Open Database Network: Name resolver:

-Since the designation of the major bodies of the Solar system (the Sun, the Moon, the eight planets), more than \numb{1.2 million} objects have been inventoried, classified, and named.
-As of today, there are more than \numb{5.3} millions names to designate all of them.
+Since the designation of the major bodies of the Solar System (the Sun, the Moon, the eight planets), more than \numb{1.2 million} objects have been inventoried, classified, and named.
+As of today, there are more than \numb{5.3} million designations used to name them all.
 Objects can have multiple designations owing to the evolution of knowledge as well as changes in nomenclature over time\footnote{\url{https://www.minorplanetcenter.net/iau/info/DesDoc.html}}.
 We illustrate this with the first asteroid discovered in 1801: Ceres.
 It is classified today as a dwarf planet.
-Its official designation is \textquotedblleft (1) Ceres\textquotedblright: a number in parenthesis followed by a name.
+Its official designation is \textquotedblleft (1) Ceres:\textquotedblright\ a number in parenthesis followed by a name.
 This official designation thus already contains two labels.
-Even worse, Ceres was also named by provisional designations over the years, assigned to past astrometric observations that had not been immediately connected to its orbit: \textquotedblleft 1801 AA\textquotedblright, \textquotedblleft 1899 OF\textquotedblright, and \textquotedblleft 1943 XB\textquotedblright, and the corresponding packed names\footnote{\url{https://www.minorplanetcenter.net/iau/info/PackedDes.html}} \textquotedblleft I01A00A\textquotedblright, \textquotedblleft I99O00F\textquotedblright, and \textquotedblleft J43X00B\textquotedblright.
-Ceres can thus be named in eight different ways.
-The all-time record is for comets P/Halley (1P) with 59 names, and P/Encke (2P) with 89 names.
-We present in \Autoref{fig:names} the distribution of the number of names by type of SSOs, and summarize it in \Autoref{tab:names}.
+However, Ceres was also named using provisional designations over the years, assigned to past astrometric observations that had not been immediately connected to its orbit: \textquotedblleft 1801 AA,\textquotedblright\ \textquotedblleft 1899 OF,\textquotedblright\ and \textquotedblleft 1943 XB,\textquotedblright\ and the corresponding packed names\footnote{\url{https://www.minorplanetcenter.net/iau/info/PackedDes.html}} \textquotedblleft I01A00A,\textquotedblright\ \textquotedblleft I99O00F,\textquotedblright\ and \textquotedblleft J43X00B\textquotedblright.
+Thus Ceres can be known by eight different names.
+The all-time record is held by comets P/Halley (1P), with 59 designations, and P/Encke (2P), with 89 designations.
+We present in \Autoref{fig:names} the distribution of the number of designations by type of SSOs and we present a summary in \Autoref{tab:names}.